 Confirmation is the third Sacrament of Initiation in our Catholic Tradition.
 It is a vital milestone on a young person’s faith journey and development as a Catholic.
 In Confirmation we celebrate the continuing grace-giving presence of the Holy Spirit in our lives.
 Jesus continually extends an invitation to us to join in a fuller and closer relationship with Him and with our faith community.

-The Sacrament of Confirmation will be celebrated in the spring on Sunday, May 6, 2018 at 11:00 am by Bishop Joseph Binzer
+The Sacrament of Confirmation will be celebrated in the spring on Saturday, May 4, 2019 at 5:00 pm.
+Archbishop Dennis Schnurr will be the presider.

 The Faith Journey of Confirmation